BannerBye

 Caught

-A site sneaks a new banner past BannerBye.
+A website sneaks a new banner past BannerBye.
 The system spots it and flags it — no bug report from you needed.

 Step 2 · Claude